 You can choose to walk or run through the experience by entering the Nights of Lights 5K Fun Walk/Run presented by Runologie.
-Enjoy the dazzling view on foot with no car traffic to distract you on Sat., Nov.
+Enjoy the view on foot with no car traffic to distract you on Sat., Nov.
 19, starting at 6:30pm.
 Kids are invited to the free 400-meter, out-and-back Kid's Fun Run, starting at 6:15pm and wrapping up before the 5K.

 What else do I need to know?

-Guests should arrive no earlier than 15 minutes before their ticket time and enter the park on Hunt Dr. and Western Blvd. for general admission.
+Guests should arrive no earlier than 10 minutes before their ticket time and enter the park on Hunt Dr. and Western Blvd. for general admission.
 Fast Lane ticket holders have a dedicated entrance into the event via Western Blvd. and S. Boylan Ave.
 Be sure to have your tickets pulled up on your mobile device for easy scanning.
-Ticket scanners will be masked and maintain safe distance throughout the scanning process.
-Please remain in your vehicle at all times.
+Remain in your vehicle at all times on the route.

 - Carolina Ballet presents The Nutcracker, Dec.
 17-24